-A road map for an Asset Management Plan is shown in Figure 2-2:
+A road map for an Asset Management Plan is shown in Figure 2.1 below:

-Figure 2-2- Road Map for Preparing an asset management plan Source: IIMM Fig 1.5.1, p1.11
+Figure 2-1- Road Map for Preparing an asset management plan Source: IIMM Fig 1.5.1, p1.11

-This asset management plan is prepared as a first cut 'core' asset management plan in accordance with the International Infrastructure Management Manual.
+This asset management plan is prepared as a first cut 'core' asset management plan in accordance with the International Infrastructure Management Manual3.
 It has been prepared to meet minimum legislative and organisational requirements for sustainable service delivery and long term financial planning and reporting.
 Core asset management is a 'top down' approach where analysis is applied at the 'system' or 'network' level.

 Importantly, future revisions of this asset management plan will move towards "advanced" asset management using a "bottom up" approach for gathering asset information for individual assets to support the optimisation and programs to meet agreed service levels.
 "Advanced" asset management is strongly driven by good quality and well-organised data about the assets to inform decision-making and target investments.
-Council needs to invest in gathering, organising and analysing data on its assets to refine its investment decisions on asset renewal, upgrade and disposal.